-Doane College students may purchase Microsoft Office Professional in the Doane College Bookstore.
+Doane University students may purchase Microsoft Office Professional in the Doane University Bookstore.
 This software is made available through a licensing agreement between the college and Microsoft.
-Therefore, only Doane College students (not other college students) are eligible to purchase this software from the Doane Bookstore.
+Therefore, only Doane University students (not other college students) are eligible to purchase this software from the Doane Bookstore.
 Students who purchase this software are required to abide by the Microsoft End User Licensing Agreement that is included when the software is purchased.

-All users are expected to abide by the end user licensing agreements for all other software that is either purchased through the Doane College Bookstore or installed on Doane College computers.
+All users are expected to abide by the end user licensing agreements for all other software that is either purchased through the Doane University Bookstore or installed on Doane University computers.

 COMPUTER LAB POLICIES